dsecrieru/blueNoise/README.md

 martynafford | ~9774 | 23.91
 dsecrieru | ~9970 | 21

-This is a good one, very similar in performance, with some interesting ideas that inspired me to incorporate (local lambdas, configuration pack).
+This is a good one, very similar in performance, with some interesting ideas that inspired me to incorporate (local lambdas, configuration pack, random picking from active list might not be necessary).